 Chang Zeng

 I am currently pursuing a Ph.D. in Computer Science at the University of Massachusetts Amherst, advised by Razieh Negin Rahimi.
-My research focus on creating personalized search/recommendation systems by using LLMs to extract detailed user embeddings from interaction histories and then integrating those profiles into search—via latent-space embeddings or in-context prompts—to jointly refine query and item representations.
+My research focuses on enhancing retrieval-augmented systems by constructing more informative representations from interaction histories and collection knowledge, and by improving model efficiency through better query parsing.
+I am currently working on improving the efficiency and generalizability of retrieval systems in an agentic manner.

-Previously, during my master’s program, I worked under the supervision of Cyrus Cousins and Yair Zick on AI Alignment Via Power-Mean Elicitation.
+Previously, during my master’s program, I worked under the supervision of Cyrus Cousins and Yair Zick on eliciting AI’s justifiable social criteria.
 Prior to my master’s, I earned a dual Bachelor’s degree in Computer Science and Environmental Science at the University of Massachusetts Amherst.